-Protecting Your Business When Hiring Virtual Assistants
+Protecting Your Business When Building a Team of Virtual Assistants

-What can companies do to comply with FCRA laws and protect the company's privacy when hiring team members that work outside of the office (and potentially outside of the U.S.?
+What can companies do to comply with FCRA laws and protect the company's privacy when choosing team members that work outside of the office (and potentially outside of the U.S.?
 We like to help solve business challenges just like this!
 So follow these tips from the experts at VPM Solutions!

 Start With Your Company

 Before adding any new team members to your team—virtual or in-person—it's good practice to perform a security review on your systems to ensure that only approved team members have access to sensitive information.

 Property managers can use software like Cisco Umbrella or Microsoft Azure Active Directory to help restrict access to certain areas of your system based on a team member's role within the company.
 In addition, using a CRM like Hubspot for your company and your clients means you have a secure system for handling sensitive data.

 After confirming that your systems are secure, property managers should also create policies and procedures for handling confidential information.
 Virtual assistants should also be required to sign a confidentiality agreement, and business owners should have protocols in place for how information should be shared and stored.

 To keep your confidential data safe, a virtual assistant needs a secure workplace.
 This means that any documents or emails sent should be encrypted and password protected.

 Companies should also require team members to use strong passwords and two-factor authentication whenever possible.
 For example, using Google Authenticator for logging into email accounts or iCloud 2FA for Apple devices can help increase security for remote team members.